chenhao-ye/cs537-sp21-discussion/week13/README.md

 # COMP SCI 537 Discussion Week 13

 Today we will talk about p7.
 It will be relatively easier.
 As a reminder, this is due on Apr 29th (next Thursday), and the warm-up quiz is due on Apr.
-26th (next Monday).
+23rd (this Friday).

 ## Mutex